randyleonard99/digitalframeworks-spring2020/README.md

 **Instructor**: Randy Leonard

-**Contact**: Randall.Leonard@northwestern.edu OR [@shmcminn](http://www.twitter.com/shmcminn) on Twitter
+**Contact**: Randall.Leonard@northwestern.edu OR on Slack

-**Class time**: 6 p.m. - 9 p.m., Tuesdays, April 7 to June
+**Class time**: 6-9 p.m., Tuesdays, April 7 to June 2

 **Office hours**: By appointment

 **Description**: Reporters find news every day by talking to people and unearthing their secrets.
 In this class, we're going to do the same — but with data.
-This is not a graphic design or programming class, but a course that will teach you how to use the huge number of datasets available to reporters in order to break news and help inform our readers through text and visuals.
+This is not a graphic design or programming class, but a course that will teach you the concepts behind data reporting, provide you a familiarity with various tools and give you some hands-on skills to help you use the huge number of datasets available to reporters in order to break news and help inform our readers through text and visuals.
 By the end of this course, you should be able to:

 * Find datasets relevant to a story you're reporting
 * Process and clean data